sdziallas/comp55/docs/labs/13-Refact.md

 in the step above,
 if ```isLow``` is only being used once and you are constantly checking ```if(!isLow)```, then why not change the variable to make it ```isHigh```?
-There are usually ways for you to minimize the amount of negations that you have, as negations just make things confusing.
+There are usually ways for you to minimize the number of negations that you have, as negations just make things confusing.
 If you don't believe me,
 then just think about what this statement means here in English.